 Classical music was brought to Japan from the West and enjoys a broad following.
 Concerts are held all over the country.
 Japan has also produced many conductors (such as Ozawa Seiji), pianists, and violinists who perform around the world.

 Since Kurosawa Akira won the Golden Lion Award at the Venice Film Festival in 1951, Japanese cinema has been the focus of global attention, and works by great directors like Mizoguchi Kenji and Ozu Yasujiro have been widely hailed.
-More recently, Kitano Takeshi won the Golden Lion Award at the 1997 Venice Film Festival with HANA-BI and the best director award at the 2003 festival with Zatoichi.
-Okuribito (Departures) won the Academy Award for Best Foreign Language Film at the 2009 Oscars.
+After that, Kitano Takeshi won the Golden Lion Award at the 1997 Venice Film Festival with HANA-BI and the best director award at the 2003 festival with Zatoichi.
+The Academy Award for Best Foreign Language Film was awarded to Takida Yojiro for Departures in 2009 and in 2019 the nomination went to Koreeda Hirokazu for his film Shoplifters.

 In literature, Japanese Nobel Prize winners include Kawabata Yasunari and Oe Kenzaburo, while the works of more modern authors like Murakami Haruki and Yoshimoto Banana are popular among young Japanese and have been translated into many languages.